microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

     A-->D
     A-->E
     style A fill:#844
-    style C fill:#844
+    style E fill:#844
 ```

-Given a path to a node in Chunk C (and starting at the root), a query will only download two chunks: Chunk A and Chunk C.
+A write in E will reupload only two chunks: Chunk A and Chunk E.

-> Leaf nodes in the logical tree are both the farthest nodes from the root as well as the location where applications typically store most of their data.
+> Leaf nodes in the tree are both the farthest nodes from the root as well as the location where applications typically store most of their data.
+They are the nodes most commonly edited.

 Deeper, narrower trees are more problematic: